+Maureen E. Lally-Green

-Judge Maureen E. Lally-Green was born in Sharpsville, Mercer County.
+UDGE MAUREEN E. LALLY-GREEN was born in Sharpsville, Mercer County.
 She graduated from Duquesne University with a B.S. in Secondary Education, Mathematics (1971) and its School of Law (1974).

-In 1998, her appointment by Governor Tom Ridge to the

-Superior Court was confirmed by the State Senate and, in 1999, was elected for a term of ten years.
+In 1998, her appointment by Governor Tom Ridge to the Superior Court was confirmed by the State Senate and, in 1999, was elected for a term of ten years.
 Judge Lally-Green has been an associate with a private law firm in Pittsburgh (1974-75), counsel to Commodity Futures Trading Commission (Washington, D.C.)
 (1975-78) and the former Westinghouse Electric Corporation (1978-83), a consultant to Justices of the Pennsylvania Supreme Court (1985-87; 1988-98), and a Professor of Law at Duquesne University's School of Law (1983-98).

-The Judge is, among other things, a member of: the Intergovernmental Commission on Race and Gender Fairness; the Board of Trustees of Auberle House, McKeesport, Pa.; the Board of Regents of St. Vincent Seminary, Latrobe, Pa.; the Board of Directors of the St. Thomas More Society; the Board of Directors of Saint Francis University, Loretto, PA; the National and International Association of Women Judges; and the Executive Committee of the Pennsylvania Bar Association's Commission on Women in the Profession.
-She has also served as former Chair of: the Supreme Court's Gender Fairness Implementation Committee; the PBA's Quality of Work Life Committee; the Board of the Allegheny County Bar Association (1992-1999); and the Zoning Hearing Board of Cranberry Township (1986-1998).
+The Judge is, among other things, a member of the: Appellate Court Procedural Rules Committee of the Supreme Court; the Intergovernmental Commission on Race and Gender Fairness of the Supreme Court; Board of Trustees of Auberle House, McKeesport, Pa.; Board of Regents of St. Vincent Seminary, Latrobe, Pa.; Board of Directors of the St. Thomas More Society; Board of Directors of Saint Francis University, Loretto, PA; National and International Associations of Women Judges; Executive Committee of the Pennsylvania Bar Association's Commission on Women in the Profession; Duquesne University/Diocese of Pittsburgh, Ex Corde Ecclesiae Committee; and Western Pennsylvania Partners of the Americas (former President).
+She has also served as former Chair of the: Supreme Court's Gender Fairness Implementation Committee; PBA's Quality of Work Life Committee; Board of the Allegheny County Bar Association (1992-1999); and Zoning Hearing Board of Cranberry Township (1986-1998).
 She continues as an adjunct professor of law at Duquesne's Law School and annually teaches in various law-related programs.
 She is published in various law reviews.
 In the past, she has served the Supreme Court, Butler County, and the Pittsburgh Diocese in various capacities.